sagemath/trac_to_gh/Issue 114.md

 # Issue 114: trac -- totally broken for Python 2.5 as of now

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/114

 Original creator: was